ChickenPige0n/EventFit/README.md

-# EventFitter
+# EventFit
-auto identify the cutted event in RPE and replace them with the right easing.
+Auto identify the cutted event in RPE and replace them with the right easing.